 “Bay Village First to Go Solar, Makes History Again!” shouts the enthusiastic headline on the New Bedford Housing Authority website.
 Accompanied by a video, the announcement about New Bedford’s oldest public housing project has an upbeat feel that is at odds with the mixed legacy of public housing in the city.

 Built from 1939 to 1941, Bay Village consisted of twenty-two brick buildings containing 197 multifamily units with one to four bedrooms.
 The sprawling nature of the complex evokes the post-World War II suburban housing boom more than the tightly packed public housing “projects” that followed.
-In theory, early public housing was supposed to provide poor people with clean and modest housing during their inevitable rise to the middle class, and suburban-style housing provided by the government would help to ease that transition.
+In theory, early public housing provided the working poor with clean and modest housing during their inevitable rise to the middle class, and suburban-style housing provided by the government would help to ease that transition.

 Bay Village foreshadowed the destructive urban renewal projects in New Bedford during the 1960s and 70s.
 The New Bedford Redevelopment Authority demolished entire neighborhoods to create a waterfront industrial area to service the fishing industry and to build a highway link to Interstate 195.
 This highway, Route 18, eventually connected the declining industrial areas of the north and south ends of the city, passing close by Bay Village.
 Many longtime New Bedford residents remain bitter over the loss of 203 homes and 113 businesses, many of them historic.
 Route 18 created a literal divide in the city, cutting off the waterfront from the rest of the city.